 The Site is in the physiographic region defined as the Iroquois Plain (Chapman and Putnam, 1984).
 Near the Site, the Iroquois Plain is comprised of silty lacustrine deposits and tills.
-Mapping by the Ontario Geological Survey indicates that the Site is underlain by Newmarket Till, which is described as a dense till comprised of clayey silt and sand till (Stantec, 2011).
+Mapping by the Ontario Geological Survey (OGS) indicates that the Site is underlain by Newmarket Till, which is described as a dense till comprised of clayey silt and sand till (Stantec, 2011).
 The layer of Newmarket Till is estimated to be between 20 and 25 metres in depth.
-The Newmarket Till is underlain by an approximately 5 metres thick layer of intertill sediment, including both the Thorncliffe and Scarborough formations, which is underlain by the Whitby shale bedrock (Stantec, 2011).
+The Newmarket Till is underlain by an approximately a 5 metre thick layer of intertill sediment, including both the Thorncliffe and Scarborough formations, which is underlain by the Lindsay Formation shale bedrock.